antipatico/bypass-whatsapp-web-anti-antifingerprint/README.md

 # Bypass WhatsApp Web Anti AntiFingerprint

+### NOTE: this project is archived and is probably not working anymore

 Since [WhatsApp Web](https://web.whatsapp.com) is obfuscated, I don't really know why but when you have `privacy.resistFingerprinting` on `true` the QRCode used to connect to your phone disappears instantaneously after loading.